-Following the conclusion of the round robin competition the top three (3) teams will advance to the playoff round.
-The teams that finished second and third will participate in a semi-final with the winner of the semi-final then playing the first place team in the championship final game.
+SIX to EIGHT teams - Following the conclusion of the single round robin competition the top three (3) teams will advance to the playoff round.
+The teams that finished second and third will participate in a SEMI-FINAL with the winner advancing to play the first place team in the FINAL championship game.